FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/02FieldEncoding.md

 ### Primitive type encodings

-Numeric data types may be specified by range and signed or unsigned attribute.
-Integer types are intended to convey common platform primitive data types as they reside in memory.
+Numeric datatypes may be specified by range and signed or unsigned attribute.
+Integer types are intended to convey common platform primitive datatypes as they reside in memory.
 An integer type should be selected to hold the maximum range of values that a field is expected to hold.